 This pack received a great score for durability.
 We didn't experience any issues with this pack during our field testing, and couldn't find any durability complaints in online user reviews.
 As the chart below shows, we did score it slightly lower than the Osprey Sirrus due to the thinner material used on the Tempest.

 We liked that this pack has a beefier nylon on the bottom, but if you live in an area with lots of pokey plants and sharp rocks, like the desert southwest, you should consider a pack with a thicker material than this one for longer-term durability.
 Osprey does have a great "All Mighty Guarantee" warranty that will replace or repair defects or broken parts, but that doesn't include "cosmetic wear and tear," meaning that if you get a bunch of holes in the material you're probably out of luck, and/or will need to patch them yourself.

 We like this pack best for using around town and commuting, hence our Top Pick award for those applications.
 The ability to secure a bike helmet to our pack (quickly!) and not have it flop all over the place is revolutionary.
 And its small size is perfect for a laptop, a light sweater, a water bottle, and not much more.

 This daypack worked well for a variety of uses, including commuting, sightseeing, and light day hiking.

 This bag retails for $110, which puts it in the middle of the "pack" price wise for this review.
-If you don't need a hip belt and want to save a few dollars, out Best Buy winner, the REI Co-op Trail 25 is only $80, and it performed well overall.
+If you don't need a super technical bag and want to save a few dollars, check out our Best Buy award winner, the Gonex 35L which is only $37, and does the job.

 There's a lot to like about our Top Pick for Around Town.
 The Osprey Tempest 20 is lightweight, comfortable (if it fits), and has some great features.
 We liked this pack for commuting in the city, thanks to the bike helmet attachment point and low-profile design.
 And it works great on day hikes as well!